zenWai/Smart-Image-Shrink/README.md

-# SmartImageProcessor
+# SmartImageShrink
-SmartImageProcessor Application offers an efficient solution for compressing images while meticulously preserving their quality, metadata and data integrity.
+SmartImageShrink Application offers an efficient solution for compressing images while meticulously preserving their quality, metadata and data integrity.

 It's designed to be both user-friendly and powerful, employing state-of-the-art technologies to ensure optimal results of compression the user have options that range from quality retention to agressive reducing size.